 Trading securities are financial instruments acquired principally for the purpose of selling in the short-term or which are a part of a portfolio which is managed for short-term profit-taking.
-They comprise debt and equity securities and treasury notes purchased with the intent of being actively traded.
 Trading securities are initially recognised and subsequently measured in the balance sheet at their fair value.
-Changes in the fair value (gains or losses) of these securities are recognised in the income statement in the period in which they occur.